-For SLK581, this means creating and hashing about 85,000 combinations.
-I tested this on my old laptop computer, in 5 minutes I wrote a program that generated all 85,000 possible Jane Smith records in 200 milliseconds – literally less time than the blink of an eye!
+For the proposed hash SLK581, this means creating and hashing about 85,000 combinations.
+I tested this on my old laptop computer, in 5 minutes I wrote a program that generated all 85,000 possible Jane Smith records in 200 milliseconds - literally less time than the blink of an eye!

 There are suggestions that the ABS will make the SLK harder to break by adding more fields like your address.
 Adding data complicates matters somewhat; combining an address will make the hash 11 million times harder to break.

 That’s still very easy in security terms.
 For about $25 a cloud-computing-cluster can complete the search in an hour or two.